 Installation cost of the generators is estimated based on the replacement situation.
 For example, some units may have a minimal installation because these are direct replacements for existing generators, while others may require engineering design for a more intensive installation build process.
 The estimate for installation is meant to include parts, materials, professional design, and any structural requirements to provide a complete, operational installation.
 The installation costs of this equipment will be bid separately after the equipment order has been placed.
-The installation bid will be brought to the Board for review and approval at a later date.
+The installation bids have been presented to the Board for review and approval at later dates when the services are needed.

-The total equipment (generators and automatic switchgear) cost is \$3,258,519.00, for which Board approval is requested through this Recommendation.
+The total equipment (generators and automatic switchgear) cost is \$4,758,519.30 for which Board approval is requested through this Recommendation.

-Project: Ashton Brosnaham Athletic Park & Southwest Sports Complex Project Number: 010 Funding amount: \$1,174,280.00 Percentage Complete: 100% Project Expenditure Category: Negative Economic Impacts/ 2.22 Strong Healthy Communities
+Project: Ashton Brosnaham Athletic Park & Southwest Sports Complex

+Project Expenditure Category: Negative Economic Impacts/ 2.22 Strong Healthy Communities